xolox/vim-notes/README.md

 This command converts the current note to HTML.
 It works by first converting the current note to [Markdown] [markdown] and then using the `markdown` program to convert that to HTML.
 It requires an external program to convert Markdown to HTML.
 By default the program `markdown` is used, but you can change the name of the program using the `g:notes_markdown_program` option.

+To convert your note to html and open it in a browser, you can run:

+    :NoteToHtml

+Alternatively, to convert your note to html and display it in a new split in vim, you can run:

+    :NoteToHtml split

 Note that this command can be a bit slow, because the parser for the note taking syntax is written in Vim script (for portability) and has not been optimized for speed (yet).

 ### The `:NoteToMarkdown` command